The Best iPhone Camera Apps of 2023

 FiLMiC Pro is probably the most well-known and well-regarded video app that exists, and for good reason.
 It’s been used professionally to shoot everything from Netflix features, to a Zack Snyder short film, to high-profile music videos, to popular Sundance indies.

 It offers just about everything you could ask for in a video app: full manual exposure tools, frame rates from 1 frame per second up to 240 frames per second for slow and fast motion, timelapse recording, zebras, histograms, focus peaking, manual focus pulling, false color, up to 150Mbps encoding in 4K, an array of pro audio features, integration with certain DJI, Zhiyun, and Movi gimbals, and so much more.

 Anamorphic support, which includes automatic de-squeeze, pairs perfectly with both 1.33x and 1.55x anamorphic lenses such as those from Moment or Beastgrip.
 It even allows LOG gamma recording for maximum dynamic range and flexibility in post.
 Dolby Vision HDR support is available on 12 series iPhones as is 10-bit SDR.

 Some of these features — like LOG gamma — are only available if you purchase the Cinematographer’s Kit for an additional $13.99.
 Also available is FiLMiC Remote ($9.99), which allows you to use a second iOS device (iPhone or iPad) as a wireless monitor or to control the recording device, which is particularly handy for crane/jib/slider shots or simply to relieve the camera operator from the responsibility of pulling focus.
 There is even a clean HDMI out feature on offer.
-You can purchase FiLMiC Pro and FiLMiC Remote as a bundle for $19.99 while purchasing them separately will cost $24.98.
+FiLMiC Pro costs $2.99 per week or $49.99 per year.